Healthy Postpartum Snack Ideas for Energy & Recovery - Baby Chick

 Top view of a serving of chocolate trail mix isolated on a white background.

 Trail mix can be a terrific postpartum snack option whenever you make it yourself!
 This recipe is easily customizable and packed with nutrients!
-Making your trail mix can sound time-consuming, but it is super simple!
+Making trail mix may sound time-consuming, but it’s actually quite simple!

 Ingredients: